micropython/micropython/docs/samd/pinout.rst

 The default devices at the board are:

-- UART 5 at pins 0/1, labella RX/TX
+- UART 5 at pins 0/1, labelled RX/TX
 - I2C 2 at pins 21/20, labelled SDA/SCL
 - SPI 1 at pins 22/23/24, labelled MOSI, MISO and SCK
 - DAC output on pins 14 and 15, labelled A0 and A1